XCOM 2: War of the Chosen: Tactical Legacy Pack

 An add on for the game called "Tactical Legacy Pack" was released on October 9, 2018.
-It features a series of missions set between the events of XCOM: Enemy Unknown and XCOM 2, new items, new maps and the option to play the game using either the original XCOM: Enemy Unknowns soundtrack or an all-new soundtrack based on X-COM: UFO Defense, the first game of the original X-COM series.
+It features a series of missions set between the events of XCOM: Enemy Unknown and XCOM 2, new items, new maps and the option to play the game using either the original XCOM: Enemy Unknowns soundtrack or an all-new soundtrack based on UFO: Enemy Unknown (known as X-Com: UFO Defense in North America), the first game of the original X-COM series.

+Reception

-ReceptionXCOM 2: War of the Chosen received "generally favorable" reviews from professional critics according to review aggregator website Metacritic.IGN's reviews editor Dan Stapleton praised the amount of variety War of the Chosen added to the mission objectives and campaign of XCOM 2.
+XCOM 2: War of the Chosen received "generally favorable" reviews from professional critics according to review aggregator website Metacritic.IGN's reviews editor Dan Stapleton praised the amount of variety War of the Chosen added to the mission objectives and campaign of XCOM 2.
 Although he found there to be some balance issues, he thought that both the Hero classes and the Chosen were great additions.
 Game Informer reviewer Ben Reeves was impressed by the amount of content included in the expansion, noting that it could almost have been a standalone game.